steveee27/Bank-Subscription-Prediction-FASTAPI/README.md

 ---

+## Features

+The project is built to provide a complete end-to-end solution for predicting customer subscription likelihood.
+Below are the core features:

+- **Data Preprocessing**:
+  - Handles missing values to ensure data integrity.
+  - Encodes categorical features (e.g., job, marital status) into numerical representations for machine learning compatibility.
+  - Scales numerical features (e.g., age, duration, campaign) to normalize the data for better model performance.

+- **Model Training**:
+  - Implements two machine learning algorithms: Logistic Regression and Random Forest.
+  - Tunes hyperparameters using GridSearchCV for optimal performance.
+  - Evaluates models using precision, recall, F1-score, and accuracy to select the best-performing model.

+- **RESTful API**:
+  - Deploys the selected model using FastAPI to serve predictions in real-time.
+  - Provides user-friendly API endpoints for integration with other systems.
+  - Features automated input validation to ensure robust and reliable API interactions.

+This combination of features ensures that the project is both technically robust and user-friendly, offering valuable insights and predictions to support marketing decisions.

+---

 ## Model Evaluation Results

 This project compares the performance of **Random Forest** and **Logistic Regression** models, tuned using GridSearchCV.
 Below are the hyperparameters and evaluation metrics for both **Class 0** and **Class 1**: